shayke-cohen/branded44/packages/mobile/LLM Components template system todo plan.md

    - Investment tracking
    - Bill management

+6. **Booking & Service App Prompt**
+   - Complete appointment booking app
+   - Service discovery and browsing
+   - Provider profiles and scheduling
+   - Booking management and history
+   - Review and rating system
+   - Payment and cancellation handling

+7. **Restaurant & Food Delivery App Prompt**
+   - Complete food ordering and delivery app
+   - Restaurant discovery with cuisine and location filtering
+   - Menu browsing with customization options
+   - Cart management and order placement
+   - Real-time order tracking and delivery
+   - Table reservation system
+   - Review and rating for restaurants and food
+   - Loyalty program and promotions
+   - Group ordering and payment splitting

 Each prompt should specify the complete feature set, navigation structure, and data requirements.
 ```